salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 March 16th, 2025
-Updating Information about self from article and using styles.text to compelely style Added all information of list from the website I made [Mobile Version of Web Version I made myself]
+Updating Information about self from article and using styles.text to compelely style Added all information of list from the website I made [Mobile Version of Web Version I made myself] Updated Paragraph of who is Salman Hassan with proper indents - 12:09PM March 16th, 2025